News & Updates

 Ohio Business and Industry Leaders Announce New Immigration Coalition

-COLOMBUS, OH – Today, business groups in Ohio announced the formation of Ohio Business for Immigration Solutions (OBIS).
+COLUMBUS, OH – Today, business groups in Ohio announced the formation of Ohio Business for Immigration Solutions (OBIS).
 Comprised of business organizations from across the state, the coalition is united in support of commonsense immigration reform and policies that will allow Ohio’s economy to continue to grow and thrive.
 OBIS membership is representative of Ohio’s diverse economy, including chambers of commerce from communities in all corners of the state, various industry trade associations, and statewide business groups.

 This nonpartisan coalition is the first organized effort to provide a unified business voice in Ohio on immigration issues at the federal, state and local levels.
 OBIS will work to inform and educate policymakers on the impacts of various immigration policies and the economic contributions of immigrants to Ohio’s economy.
 In 2018 alone, immigrants in Ohio paid $5.7 billion in federal, state, and local taxes, and held $14 billion in spending power.